Iliyan-Y/CV/README.md

 ## Iliyan Yankov

-I'm very positive and honest person with strong desire to learn, looking to extend my Junior Developer skills and knowledge.
+I'm a very positive and honest person with willingness to learn, looking to extend my Junior Developer skills and knowledge.

-After graduating from the University of Bologna with a degree in Cinema and worked in a hospitality sector as a concierge for the past few years, I finally made the decision to switch to the thing I always wanted to be - a full stack software developer.
-So for the last year I learned to code and signed for another 16 week software development bootcamp at Makers Academy.
+After graduating the University of Bologna with a degree in Cinema and after working for several years in the hospitality sector as a concierge, I finally made the decision to make a big change, follow my dream and do the thing I always wanted to do - a full stack software developer.
+So far over the past year I've been learning to code, recently I've also enrolled on another 16 week software development bootcamp at Makers Academy.

 **Tech Skills** : Ruby, React, Node.js, Express, HTML, CSS, JavaScript, MongoDB, Ant Design, Firebase, Heroku